Leaders.com

 1. Step-by-Step

 The step-by-step format is one of the most common SOPs you’ll find.
 Simply put, this type of standard operating procedure lists out in numbers or bullets the steps you need to do to complete a task.
 Each step is easy to understand and leads right into the next.
 There are no branching paths and no optional steps unless noted at the end.
-Instructions for setting up a new electronic device usually follow this format.
+Step-by-step instructions for setting up a new electronic device usually follow this format.

 2. Hierarchical